 Connect your custom API and allow an editor to easily add information to your pages.
 Let's go through the steps needed to set this up.

-Here is an example of what your API response should look like (note that the result's ID must be a string):
+Here is an example of what your API response should look like:

 “title”: “Item Title”,